MrSuperjaffa/PSPerfMonitor/README.md

 #### Limitations

 1. GPU data is system wide, not application specific.
-All other values are process specific.
+Everything else is fine.